harkav/workout-app/README.md

   2. Find some way to track my estimated [1RM](https://en.m.wikipedia.org/wiki/One-repetition_maximum).
   The problem with the second point would be to find out how I can estimate the 1RM in for instance deadlift based on a different repetition range and from variations of deadlift, such as trap-bar deadlift, and so on.

+## Documentation

+Decisions about how I made this app are documented in the [docs](./docs/) folder.
+I will use the [decisions subfolder](./docs/decisions/) to help me see how I have grown as a developer over time.